What’s inside a Title Register

 Yes.
 You can select a postal copy option during checkout.
 Documents are professionally printed and posted to your address.
 Postal orders may take up to 10 working days depending on delivery location.

-Simply use our online order form to search by postcode or address, choose the documents you need, enter your contact details, and make secure payment using a debit or credit card.
+Use our online order form to search by postcode or address, choose the documents you need, enter your contact details, and make secure payment using a debit or credit card.

 Digital copies are usually delivered by email within 1–3 working days.
 Postal copies may take up to 10 working days depending on the type of document and your location.
-Certain archived or deed documents may take slightly longer if manual retrieval is required.
+Certain archived deed documents may take longer if manual retrieval is required.

 Documents are sent by email in PDF format to the address you provide.
 Please check your spam or junk folder if you haven’t received them within the estimated timeframe.
 Postal orders are dispatched using Royal Mail.